Landed Cost Voucher

 3.4 Subcontracting Receipt LCV

-(accessible via ERPNext v16)
+(Available via ERPNext v16)

 In Version 16, Landed Cost Vouchers can also be used to create subcontracting receipts.
 This makes it simpler to account for extra costs when valuing subcontracted goods that are acquired from outside producers, such as goods or excise duty.